divyaranirs-tech/data-analytics-portfolio/README.md

 # data-analytics-portfolio

 Hi — I'm Divya, an aspiring data analyst.
 Below are my selected projects.
-Click any project to see code, README, screenshots and sample data.
+Click any project to see code, README, screenshots and final project documents.

 ## Projects